The Talent Scout Episode 28: Everything you need to know about executive recruitment

 Something really interesting that came out of the webinar itself was that we asked all in attendance, who were mostly CEO’s and Talent Leaders, whether they thought executive-level interviews should be significantly different from other interviews or not.
 Over 80% of respondents said yes, and in fairness, it was a little bit of an unfair question to pose to them because I cruelly only gave them the choice of yes or no as an answer.
 But I think this is a really great starting point, executive-level recruitment is different from other forms and levels of recruitment for sure.

 However, whether it is significantly different or not is very much debatable.
 As my colleagues and I have worked on executive-level recruitment campaigns we have come to realise that while there are certainly nuances to the overall process at this level of seniority, it still all comes down to your fundamental and foundational recruitment functions.
-This is your candidate attraction strategies, your interviewing, your shortlisting, your background checks, and your onboarding process.
+This is your candidate attraction strategies, your interviewing, your shortlisting & selection, your background checks, and your onboarding process.
 As long as you’ve mastered these cornerstones of recruitment, there are only a couple of places that you need to tweak or elevate yourself in order to really excel when it comes to recruitment at an executive level.

 Establishing your recruitment team and criteria